call23re/Draft/readme.md

 Nothing is mutated and anything that isn't changed maintains its references.
 Additionally, the entire structure of newPlayerData is frozen, making it completely immutable.

 ## Limitations
 Draft overwrites certain globals inside of the `Produce` function environment via `setfenv`.
-This may disable Luau optimizations related to global access chains.
+This disables certain [Luau optimizations](https://luau-lang.org/performance#importing-global-access-chains).

 While Draft will copy your existing metatables to your new state, it can't keep them from mutating your previous state.
 Unfortunately there's no sane way to prevent metamethods from making unwanted mutations.
 Regardless, immutability is generally most beneficial when working with plain data.